frahz/mdrop/README.md

 - Moondrop Dawn 3.5mm (not tested)
 - Moondrop Dawn 4.4mm (not tested)

+## Install

+TODO

 ## TODO List

 - Add option to specify device to configure using `bus` and `address` number (because Moondrop doesn't give unique serial ids to the dongles)
-- Make some command output look nicer
+- Make some command output look nicer (`get volume` and `get`)
+- Use `Result` for error handling cases when device is not connected, so that we don't show some output
 - Better error handling instead of `unwrap`ing everything.